 - iPhone 12 launch date leaks ahead of event – mark your calendars

 - Samsung has more sci-fi smartphones on the way with this INSANE design

 This news comes from analyst Ming-Chi Kuo (via MacRumors), who is well known for accurately predicting what Apple is up to behind the closed doors of its Cupertino campus.
-He’s predicting that the new iPad Pro will be the first stop on the road to mass-adoption of the next-gen display technology – a road that includes six mini-LED Macs and iPads before the end of next year.
+He’s predicting that the iPad Pro 2021 will be the first stop on the road to mass-adoption of the next-gen display technology – a road that includes six mini-LED Macs and iPads before the end of next year.

 For those that don’t know, mini-LED is an alternative display that combines tiny groups of LEDs to form the individual pixels that make up the display.
 That offers a number of advantages including better contrast, richer colours, faster response times, and lower power consumption than the more-common OLED and LCD displays.

 Kuo has long-predicted that the 12.9-inch iPad Pro would be the first Apple product to come with a mini-LED display, and we’ve even heard rumours that Apple was working with LG to make that happen.